mozzarellaV8/agora-marketplace/MarketSizes.md

 # QuasiPoisson Regression

 Facing under- and over-dispersion issues in my initial Poisson model on the population of counts, I received a few suggestions from my mentor.
-Between the suggestions of Generalized Boosted Modeling and Piecewise Regression - Piecewise regression felt the most suited.
+Between the suggestions of Generalized Boosted Modeling and Piecewise Regression - my hope was that Piecewise regression would be simpler and better suited.

 Additionally, I recalled that competing darknet market Silk Road 2 shut down in early October 2014.
 This domain information could correlate to the overdispersion, and observed clustering of count data.